coldtype/coldtype/README.md

 ## Why is an audio software company releasing a typography library?

 Because (__A__) I love fonts and (__B__) audio software interfaces use fonts (and have some unique design constraints for typography), also (__C__) we make lots of ads that feature typography that reacts to audio and midi data.
-The code that powers the audio/midi data does not live in this library, but those reactions are made possible by the typography features of Coldtype.
+Those reactions and the code to make them happen are all part of Coldtype, although those are advanced topic that aren’t covered in this README.
+(But they are covered by the example code in the coldtype-examples](https://github.com/goodhertz/coldtype-examples) repo.)

 ## Why “coldtype”?